v6d-io/v6d/docs/tutorials/kubernetes/efficient-data-sharing-in-kubeflow-with-vineyard-csi-driver.rst

 such as the network, the cpu and memory of the cluster, the data volume, etc.
 So the time of argo workflow execution of the pipeline is not stable.
-But we can still find that the time of argo workflow execution of the pipeline with vineyard is shorter than that without vineyard.
+But we can still find that the time of argo workflow execution of the pipeline with vineyard reduced by 15%~25%.

 Also, we record the whole execution time via logs.
 The result is as follows: